By Deborah Goonan, Independent American Communities

 Do away with the strict management hierarchy that dominates over remaining members.

-Owners need to take a much more active role in making financial decisions, rather than acting as silent investors.
-For example, some co-ops manage by consensus and without a Board of Directors.
-The model does require a high level of participation and commitment.
+Owners need to take a much more active role in making financial decisions.
+They should not assume they are merely silent investors.
+Follow the example of co-housing communities and co-ops that manage by consensus, without a Board of Directors.
+But be aware that this cooperative governance model requires a high level of participation and commitment.

-Another possible solution would be to require that each owner take turns serving on a board or on various work committees.
+Another possible solution is to require that each owner take turns serving on a board or on various work committees.
 In this way, everyone plays a role in the decision-making process, and no one clique becomes entrenched, entitled, or corrupted.

 Planners and developers need to decide on a single use for multifamily housing.